-SuSE Linux Enterprise Server Version 8 with service pack 3 and the certification-sles-eal3.rpm package
+• SUSE Linux Enterprise Server Version 9 with the certification-sles-ibm-eal4.rpm package

-The TOE and its documentation is supplied on CD-ROM except for the certification-sles-eal3.rpm package which needs to be downloaded from the SuSE web site.
-This package contains the Security Guide, all packages that have been updated to fix problems and scripts that can be used for the secure installation process.
+The TOE and its documentation is supplied on CD-ROM except for the certification-sles-ibm-eal4.rpm package which needs to be downloaded from the SUSE web site.
+This package contains the Evaluated Configuration Guide [SECGUIDE], all packages that have been updated to fix problems and scripts that can be used for the secure installation process.
 The user needs to verify the integrity and authenticity of those packages using the standard package verification procedure as described in the manuals distributed with the product.